LawMux/Art_Stamp/README.md

 Why don't we do things instead as in the flow diagram on the right, particularly as indicated in the blue boxes?
 Why don't artists, or the graphics programs / scanning programs they use, make a regular habit of creating (and possibly appending) timestamp verifications to the artwork?

 I may just be ignorant, but every day I feel like I see stories, e.g., on <a target="_blank" href="https://torrentfreak.com/">TorrentFreak</a> that such a habit would readily resolve.
 This is hardly a new concept, so I'm not sure why it's not more widespread.
+RFC 3161 has been around since 2001 and I know folks have authenticated artwork and other assets before.

 # How an Art_Stamp could be structured in a PNG